 It wasn't always so.
 Oliver was once the enfant terrible of Starling City's ludicrously wealthy and powerful Queen family.
 There never was a party he didn't like, a drink he didn't quaff or a girlfriend he didn't cheat on with her sister.

 But his attitude begins to change after his father's ship wrecks, killing almost everyone on board and leaving young Oliver marooned on a mysterious island (its Chinese name translating to Purgatory).
 There he is taught belated lessons of right and wrong, of loyalty, of courage and (most importantly) how to shoot arrows really, really straight.

-Fast-forward five years, and Oliver's back, determined to clean up Starling City as a hooded vigilante, toting around a quiverful of high-tech arrows to harass and occasionally kill evildoers.
+Fast-forward five years, and Oliver's back in town, determined to clean up Starling City as a hooded vigilante, toting around a quiverful of high-tech arrows to harass and occasionally kill evildoers.
 We see him live for the good of the city (as he sees it) rather than the next big party.
 He tries to be a better person to the folks in his life whom he might've hurt before.
 And he risks pretty much everything when he goes out to deal with the city's desperados.

 Batman would be aghast at Oliver's ethos, though, given the Dark Knight's no-killing creed.
 While Oliver's vigilante slayings aren't necessarily graphic, they're inherently disturbing.
-He's the show's hero, remember—Starling City's self-appointed avenging angel who's trying to make the place safer.
+He's the show's hero, remember—a self-appointed avenging angel who's trying to make us all safer.
 But considering that his idea of making things "safer" is through assault and battery and the occasional murder … well, even Iron Man might get all high and mighty about that.